AmazingAmpharos/OoT-Randomizer/README.md

 Each major dungeon will earn you a random Spiritual Stone or Medallion once completed.
 The particular dungeons where these can be found, as well as other relevant dungeon information can be viewed in the pause menu by holding the "A" button on the C-Item Menu.
+Note, however, that the unlock conditions for dungeon information is settings-dependant.

-As a service to the player in this very long game, many cutscenes have been greatly shortened, and text is as often as possible either omitted or sped up.
+As a service to the player in this very long game, many cutscenes have been greatly shortened or removed, and text is as often as possible either omitted or sped up.
 It is likely that someone somewhere will miss the owl's interjections; to that person, I'm sorry I guess?

 ### Getting Stuck

 With a game the size of _Ocarina of Time_, it's quite easy for new Randomizer players to get stuck in certain situations with no apparent path to progressing.
 Before reporting an issue, please make sure to check out [our Logic wiki page](https://wiki.ootrandomizer.com/index.php?title=Logic).
+We also have many community members who can help you out in our [Discord](https://discord.gg/ootrandomizer).

 ### Settings